Page Contents

 - The court need not confirm the sale.

-- All terms and contingencies regarding the sale get agreed to by the person appointed to administer the estate
+- All terms and contingencies regarding the sale are agreed to by the person appointed to administer the estate.

 - The manner of sale should be what is fit and proper to produce the maximum benefit to the estate.